 In 2011, we campaigned against an Early Day Motion advocating for further state funding for homeopathy, and in favour of an amendment putting across the opposite view.
 The eventual result was that the original EDM was withdrawn.

 In 2008 state funding was granted for the first time to a Steiner school, namely Steiner Academy Hereford.
 From 2012-14 funding was further granted to three Steiner Free Schools, in Frome, Exeter and Bristol.
-In 2012 the BHA revealed that Steiner Academy Hereford gives homeopathy to students for ailments such as burns, and uses a science curriculum book that promotes belief in homeopathy.
-Subsequent BHA work on Steiner schools has led to no further Free School proposals being granted state funding.
+In 2012 Humanists UK revealed that Steiner Academy Hereford gives homeopathy to students for ailments such as burns, and uses a science curriculum book that promotes belief in homeopathy.
+Subsequent Humanists UK work on Steiner schools has led to no further Free School proposals being granted state funding.